Saturday, September 13, 2008

 I've been playing around in the Warhammer Online: Age of Reckoning beta and I must say...bit disappointed.
 Is it like WoW?
 Well, sure, pretty much any MMORPG from now on will be in some way.
 And it is interesting...the new skills, the new game mechanics, the new classes...it all goes to proclaim that though it is like WoW, it's still its own beast.
 I personally love the atmosphere.
 There are no gay-looking elves dancing around giant cow-creatures here.
 Things are always on fire, screams can constantly be heard bellowing across the seared landscape, and the bad guys really like to watch blood flow like ravenous rivers.
 One thing this game doesn't lack is tone.

-some kind of otherly human presence.
+But is it fun?
+Well, it's still an MMORPG, so, whether you think those are fun will heavily bias your opinion.
+The quests are all still massive grind fests, albeit with a little more flare.
+But one thing I noticed in my 5+ hours with the game so far is the extreme lack of human interaction.
+Now, later in the game I'm sure this will be more rampant, but even at the lower levels I expected to see some kind of otherly human presence.
 The chat airwaves are virtually vacant, and even in towns no one is asking for groups, help, directions -- nothing.
 No one is selling low-level gear.
 No one sees that you're doing the same quest as they are and offers help.
 Once, one time, during a public quest someone decided to make an open group for it.
 And it was cool and all, but everyone was still stark silent -- like an 8th grade dance where everybody is too awkward to talk to each other.

-bring people together -- had little to no effect on doing such a thing outside of slaughtering monsters and waiting for loot.
+Will this change with the game's official release?
+Hopefully, yes.
+I found it a little disheartening that the public quests -- the new MMORPG additions meant to bring people together -- had little to no effect on doing such a thing outside of slaughtering monsters and waiting for loot.
 Yes, instances in WoW in can be the same way, but people will at least talk to each other throughout the endeavor.
 I view MMO's as a different tier of human interaction -- after all, that's essentially what you're paying for with that monthly fee.
 Sure, the game is kinda fun and all, but really there are other ones out there that offer you more, better, faster, and better-looking rewards for less money.
 The human interaction is what makes the MMO.
 Now, this may be somewhat of an "O RLY?!" kind of thing, so just bear with me for a second.
 Take that same tier, and apply it to other, non-MMO games, and think about which ones are more fun.

-, with it's team-based gameplay and diverse array of characters (each with a fantastically developed personality) offers one of the best social-rich planes to interact in.
+Team Fortress 2, with it's team-based gameplay and diverse array of characters (each with a fantastically developed personality) offers one of the best social-rich planes to interact in.
 Counterstrike is the same way because death is more than a stat penalty -- it (though temporarily) ends the game.
 Games that offer the slightest bit of originality to the player will often receive the benefit of being the most fun.
 Which is almost a shame, because games that, mechanic-wise, are really fun can spiral into nothingness because of this lack of diversity and interaction.
 Warhawk, for the PS3, suffers with this.
 I think the game is extremely fun.
 But, again, you're playing with a whole mess of people with no actual interaction there, and, aside from the paint-job of your Warhawk or clothes, everyone really seems the same.
 Unless everyone has microphones, of course, but that is rarely the case.

 I guess, then, if you're going to make a game based around thousands of people being in the same gamespace at the same time, only to have the people not talk to each other, it's going to be somewhat of a problem.
 But going a step beyond that bit of obviousness, something that makes this interaction even more important is the MMO's lack of player-importance.
 Let me clarify what that means.
 In WAR (or WoW, or any number of games like those), you accept a quest to destroy an enemy camp, and rid a friendly city/town of constant murders, rapes, and desecration.
 You do this, get some XP (maybe an item) and move along.
 But, if you were to stick around for 4 more minutes, you would watch all of the enemies you just slain respawn and gear up for the next "hero" to come, save the day, and gain the same rewards.
 Kinda stupid (and exasperating), isn't it?